ourcaldo/tugasincms-neon/replit.md

 - User profile and API tokens settings
 - Responsive sidebar navigation
 - Dark mode support
+- Public API with token authentication

 ## Development
-- Run `npm run dev` to start the development server on port 5000
+- Run `npm start` or `npm run dev` to start the development server on port 5000
 - The dev server is configured to work with Replit's proxy (0.0.0.0 host)
-- HMR (Hot Module Reload) is enabled for faster development
+- Hot Module Reload (HMR) is enabled for faster development

 ## Deployment
 - Build command: `npm run build`
-- Start command: `npm run start`
+- Start command: `npm start`
-- Deployment target: autoscale (static site)
-- Output directory: `build/`
+- Single port architecture - both frontend and API on port 5000

 ## Environment Variables (Optional)
 If using Appwrite backend, set these variables: